selbouhaddani/OmicsPLS_ShortCourse/OmicsPLS_shortCourse_ANSWERS.md

 **_Answers (Click here)_**
 </a>
 <div id="foo6" style="display:none">
-There is no perfect separation, but in the second component there seems to be a difference in means between Down syndrome and the other two groups.
+There is no perfect separation, but in the first component there seems to be a difference in means between Down syndrome and the siblings.
+The mothers have similar mean as DS, indicating that the first joint component may represent "biological age".
 </div>
 ::::